esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

   - Loctor(URL) redirection
   - Domain reputation
 - Distributed denial-of-service(DDoS) (**DoS** is a resource consumption attack, **DDoS** is use multiple compromised computer systems as source of attack traffic)
-  - Network
+  - Network (targeting flaws in network protocols)
-  - Application
+  - Application (exploit weaknesses in the application layer (layer 7))
-  - Operational technology(OT)
+  - Operational technology(OT) (targets the weaknesses of software and hardware devices)
 - Malicious code or script execution
   - PowerShell
   - Python